 The majority of remote licensees submit reporting through a portal on the Commission's website.
 To ensure the ongoing robustness of our systems, management is outsourced to a trusted third party technology company.
-A new internal case management system is planned for 2023, as its predecessor is no longer supported.
+A new internal case management system was delivered as planned for 2023, and wholescale replacement and modernization of software and hardware is planned for 2024.